alexarje/sensing/book/intro.md

 - **[The Soundscape: Our Sonic Environment and the Tuning of the World](https://www.innertraditions.com/books/the-soundscape)**: *R. Murray Schafer* (1994), Rochester: Destiny Books.
 A pioneering exploration of soundscapes and their impact on human perception and culture.

-There are some books that serve more as large-scale references of their respective fields:
+Some books serve more as large-scale references of their respective fields:

 - **[The Computer Music Tutorial](https://www.amazon.com/Computer-Music-Tutorial-Curtis-Roads/dp/0262680823)**: *Curtis Roads* (1996), Cambridge: The MIT Press.
 A definitive guide to the principles and practices of computer music, covering both theory and application.